mrjones2014/ROS-RFID-Finder/README.md

 4. `rospy` is required to ROS-ify the script
 5. `String` from `std_msgs.msg` is required because its the message type we'll use to publish the data.
 6. `argparse` is required to parse command line arguments.
+7. `sys` is required to terminate the script properly.

 First, let's parse our command line arguments using `argparse`:
 ```python